Primefact number | Edition | Published | Author |

-In 2020 khapra beetle was detected in a consignment of refrigerators imported in a single shipping container from Thailand.
+In 2020, Khapra beetle was detected in a consignment of refrigerators imported in a single shipping container from Thailand.
 The refrigerators went to sites in NSW and the ACT.
-Tracing, inspection and treatment of refrigerators, packaging and premises has occurred to manage the risk associated with the detection.
+Tracing, inspection and treatment of refrigerators, packaging and premises occurred to manage the risks associated with the detection.

-A second, more recent detection was in a consignment of highchairs imported from Italy.
-Tracing, inspection and treatment of the highchairs that were distributed to retail outlets and on-sold across Australia, is still occurring.
+A second detection was found in a consignment of highchairs imported from Italy.
+Tracing, inspection and treatment of the highchairs that were distributed to retail outlets and on-sold across Australia, has been completed.

 Khapra beetle (Trogoderma granarium) is a notifiable plant pest in NSW.